North Jersey Coed Softball League Rules

 - Teams short on players may borrow players only to reach the minimum needed to avoid a forfeit (8 males / 2 females).

-- Borrowed players may not exceed what is necessary to meet minimum requirements.
+- Borrowed players may not exceed what is necessary to meet minimum requirements OR it will result in a forfeit.

 - Examples: